 In addition to these general programs, the Academy offers several specific offerings to guide students’ decision-making and maintain an atmosphere of respect and civility in our community:

-Parents and guardians can reinforce the Academy’s curriculum and this Plan at home, and learn more about online safety, cyber-bullying, and the dynamics of bullying by utilizing the various resources on the Massachusetts Attorney General’s Office website for Bullying and CyberBullying.
+Parents and guardians can reinforce the Academy’s curriculum and this Plan at home, and learn more about online safety, cyber-bullying, and the dynamics of bullying by utilizing the various resources on the Massachusetts Dept. of Education website for Bullying and CyberBullying.